OpenMage/magento-lts/README.md

 to the Magento CE official releases which integrates improvements directly from the community while maintaining a high level of backwards compatibility to the official releases.

-**Pull requests with unofficial bug fixes and security patches from the community are encouraged and welcome!**
+**Pull requests with bug fixes and security patches from the community are encouraged and welcome!**

 ## Requirements